 I would get down on my hands and knees and growl at Ace, often grabbing at his legs or shoving him away.
 He would come charging back for more, play growling and bowing.
 Tail wagging.

 I know this is not the wisest way to interact with a dog, but I’m being honest here, and this is one of the ways I’ve always played with my dogs.

 I think I learned it from my dad, although the majority of the male dog lovers I know also play fight with their dogs.

 But other than myself, I don’t know any women who “wrestle” with their dogs.
 Do you?

-And while my dog seems to think this type of play is “oh so much fun!” there are obvious risks involved, and smart trainers know to warn their clients against “roughhousing” with dogs.
-(2018 update: My dog Ace has passed away.)
+And while my current pup Remy seems to think this type of play is “oh so much fun!” there are obvious risks involved, and smart trainers know to warn their clients against “roughhousing” with dogs.

 1. Play fighting in dogs leads to high excitement levels.

 2. High excitement levels in dogs can lead to fights.

 3. Play fighting encourages dogs to mouth and bite people.

 Most of us have seen play fighting escalate into a fight between two dogs.